Newly qualified doctors face ‘recurring cycle of debt’, BMA warns

 Ms Mitchell is heading the BMA’s Fix Our Finance campaign alongside co-chair Henry Budden.

-“Quite a common thing that we’ve heard about the campaign is ‘every student gets a job, why are you guys complaining so much?’,” she said.
+“Quite a common thing that we’ve heard about the campaign is ‘every student gets a job, why are you guys complaining so much?’,” she told PA.

 “But I think what people maybe aren’t so aware of is actually how intense our course is.